quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap_tutorial.md

 h_0.size
 ```

-Therefore, we will use of the implicit mode of _Lowdin_ in order to block
+Therefore, we will use of the implicit mode of _Pymablock_ in order to block
 diagonalize the Hamiltonian.
 For this, we need orthonormal eigenvectors of the relevant subspace, associated
 with the $4$ eigenvalues closest to $E=0$.